 The program is a two-phase, two-year process.
 Phase I focuses on passive, less-restrictive measures.
 This includes educational programs, enforcement, pavement markings, and signing.
 Should “Phase I” actions prove ineffective, more restrictive “Phase II” methods and physical devices may be considered, based on certain threshold criteria.

 Education, Public Awareness, Enforcement, and Passive Measures

 The first step is to identify the traffic concerns in your neighborhood and inform the city’s Public Works Department.
-You can do this by using the online Citizen Request For Action, also available as a paper form in the kiosk at City Hall.
-Alternately, you may submit a formal letter addressed to:
+You can do this by using the online My Sammamish Fix It portal.
+Following to this step, you may submit a formal letter addressed to:

 Once we receive your request, a site visit will be conducted to review current traffic control measures including pavement markings, signs, sight distance, and road conditions.
 Next we will collect pertinent data (historical traffic data, volume and speed counts, etc.) for further evaluation.

 From this information PW staff and city Police will compose a Neighborhood Traffic Plan for the location and inform you of our findings and recommendations for Phase I solutions.
 This review takes approximately 6 to 8 weeks from the day we receive your request.